 The Uahi Ridge Phase 1 development is well-aligned with the Lihue Community Plan for creating a mixed-use, walkable community in the Urban State Land Use District of Kauai.
 Key environmental considerations such as soil suitability, slope, erosion, drainage, and stormwater runoff are to be managed in accordance with local codes, mitigating any construction-related noise and emissions.
 Socioeconomically, the project is poised to generate employment during and after construction, aiming to serve low-income families without displacing current residents.
 It is consistent with environmental justice standards, with no disproportionate adverse impacts identified on minority or low-income groups.
-Infrastructure-wise, the project has ready access to educational, healthcare, commercial, and public safety facilities, and is well-supported by the existing solid waste, wastewater, and water supply systems.
+Infrastructure-wise, the project has ready access to educational, healthcare, commercial, and public safety facilities and is wellsupported by the existing solid waste, wastewater, and water supply systems.
 Public transportation routes are readily accessible, promoting mobility.
-In terms of natural and community resources, the project will not adversely affect unique natural features, vegetation, wildlife, or water resources.
-Recreational needs are met by nearby parks and open spaces, and the project's design promotes energy efficiency and sustainability, targeting LEED Silver certification with features like photovoltaic systems and low-impact stormwater management.
-The assessment concludes that the Uahi Ridge project complies with environmental regulations and community planning objectives, carrying no significant negative environmental impacts and providing several socioeconomic and community benefits.
+Regarding natural and community resources, the project will not adversely affect unique natural features, vegetation, wildlife, or water resources.
+Nearby parks and open spaces meet recreational needs, and the project's design promotes energy efficiency and sustainability, targeting LEED Silver certification with features like photovoltaic systems and low-impact stormwater management.
+The assessment concludes that the Uahi Ridge Phase 2 project complies with environmental regulations and community planning objectives, carrying no significant negative environmental impacts and providing several socioeconomic and community benefits.